collapsed-stacks/startups/questions/1284/registering-trademark-without-an-attorney.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2016-07-28
 - score: 0

-<p>I agree with everyone else who says you should hire an attorney to file your patent.
+I agree with everyone else who says you should hire an attorney to file your patent.
 However, I don't think hiring an attorney is such a black-and-white question.
-I feel like people too-often treat lawyers as full-service legal providers and then hire less qualified attorneys because they can't afford all the full-service hours of lawyers with tons of experience.</p>
+I feel like people too-often treat lawyers as full-service legal providers and then hire less qualified attorneys because they can't afford all the full-service hours of lawyers with tons of experience.

-<p>Instead of treating this as all-or-nothing, go on the USPTO website, learn all you can, get the paper forms, fill them out, get everything else ready, maybe even grab a book on trademarks, and then go hire a <strong>great attorney</strong> to look it over what you've produced.</p>
+Instead of treating this as all-or-nothing, go on the USPTO website, learn all you can, get the paper forms, fill them out, get everything else ready, maybe even grab a book on trademarks, and then go hire a **great attorney** to look it over what you've produced.

-<p>Attorneys bill a lot of hours educating you, asking basic questions, other nonsense that isn't worth hundreds (or thousands) per hour.
+Attorneys bill a lot of hours educating you, asking basic questions, other nonsense that isn't worth hundreds (or thousands) per hour.
 When you go speak to your lawyer, go as a relative expert.
-Take the savings and hire a better attorney to get the best possible outcome.</p>
+Take the savings and hire a better attorney to get the best possible outcome.